 Increased use of CT scans in emergency departments leads to higher rates of incidental radiologic findings, including adrenal masses and pulmonary lung nodules.
 In this “pull” model for follow-up care, ED providers use the EHR to prompt oncology nurse navigators and case managers to contact patients with incidental findings.
 Prompt follow-up allows for earlier diagnosis and treatment—improving care and the patient experience.
 From a business perspective, the cancer program realized financial gains through additional visits, procedures, surgeries, radiology scans, and/or labs.

-ACCC Annual Award Presentations
+ACCC Annual Award Recipients Presentation

 A Comprehensive Oncology Program for Elders (COPE)

 Ponnandai S. Somasundar, MD, MPH, FACS, Vice Chairman of Surgery; Associate Chief, Division of Surgical Oncology; Director of Geriatric Oncology Program; Associate Professor of Surgery, Department of Surgery

 M. Erkan Ceyhan, PhD, Director, Center for Quality & Outcomes for Surgery & Oncology